Hero Image Command of the Climate Subject in the Boardroom

 • How do we determine and assess the key climate competence gaps in the boardroom?

-• How is the board ensuring that directors are consistently staying up to speed on necessary climate knowledge?
+• How is the board ensuring that directors consistently stay up to speed on necessary climate knowledge?
 What practices are used to measure this?

 • How does the board utilize external and internal resources to enhance their climate knowledge and skills?